paketo-buildpacks/rfcs/text/0000-add-scratch-stack.md

 ## Summary

-The Paketo stacks maintainers should create and maintain a scratch stack that can run statically-linked applications (e.g. golang).
+The Paketo stacks maintainers should create and maintain a scratch stack that can run statically-linked applications (e.g. golang, Rust).
 The Builder team does not need to create a builder for this image, but may do so if they wish.

 Additionally, the golang buildpack should gain support for this new scratch